Book an Open Day

 MSc Substance Use (Online)

-Specialise in Substance Use and its impact on people who use substances, family members, communities and contemporary societies.
+Specialise in Substance Use with this online course and study its impact on people who use substances, family members, communities and contemporary societies.

 - Duration MSc full time: 12 months, MSc part time: 24 months